 The really key information here is to consider where your potential market is, and what particular type of online courses they are looking for as a group.
 This is a good time to survey your current students, asses your competitors and start to scope out possible marketing channels.

-# Step two: consider your virtual infrastructure.
+# Step 2: consider your virtual infrastructure.
 What kind of digital learning platform will you need?

 In order to expand into eLearning, you will most likely need to invest in a digital learning platform.